Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Problem Formulation

-In the configuration space $C$, the state of a mobile robot is defined by its position \mbox{$x, y$} and orientation $\theta$.
-The subset of configurations where the robot collides with an obstacle is called the obstacle space $C_{obs}$.
-The set of all collision-free configurations, denoted as the free space $C_{free}$, is defined as:
+In the configuration space $C$, the state of a mobile robot is defined by its position $(x,y)$ and orientation $\theta$.
+The free space is the set of all collision-free configurations:

-To compute the free space space, all geometric objects are expanded by the rotation radius of the robots $r_{rob}$ plus an additional safety distance $d_{s}$, see Fig.~\ref{fig_Roadmap_abstract}.
-This expansion assumes that robots can rotate in place, as with a differential drive, where the rotation radius is measured from the robot center to its outermost point.
-The safety distance accounts for allowed path deviations, control imprecision and localization inaccuracies, ensuring collision-free operation.
+where $C_{\text{obs}}$ is the obstacle space.
+To compute $C_{\text{free}}$, all geometric objects are expanded by $r_{\text{rob}} + d_s$ (see Fig.~\ref{fig_Roadmap_abstract}), where $r_{\text{rob}}$ is the rotation radius of the robot and $d_s$ is a safety distance.
+For robots with rotation-in-place kinematics (e.g., differential drive), the footprint sweeps a circle of radius $r_{\text{rob}}$.
+Any center position within $r_{\text{rob}} + d_s$ of an obstacle boundary is therefore infeasible.
+The safety distance accounts for control imprecision, localization inaccuracies, and permitted path deviations.

-The free space is used to generate navigable roadmaps.
-A graph \mbox{$G = (V, E)$} is defined, where all nodes and edges \mbox{$V, E \subset C_{free} \subseteq C$} are within the free space, as shown in Fig.~\ref{fig_Roadmap_abstract}.
-To ensure efficient utilization of the roadmap and simplify the coordination of mobile robots, additional geometric constraints are imposed on the roadmap.
-Initially, the graph must be planar.
-Furthermore, minimum inter-node and node-edge distance constraints are defined.
-The following minimum inter-node distance $d_{V\text{min}}$ between any two nodes \mbox{$v_i, v_j \in V,\ i \ne j$} in the graph $G$ is introduced:

-This constraint ensures the simultaneous use of neighboring nodes by two mobile robots without mutual interference.